-[Research Interests] Signal transduction and energy conversion play very important roles in the human body.
+Signal transduction and energy conversion play very important roles in the human body.
 Many these functions are performed by supramolecular systems across biomembranes.
 These systems are also responsible for forming networks of integrated biological activities.
 We are elucidating these essential functions of proteins on the basis of structures, dynamics and the interactions revealed mainly by nuclear magnetic resonance spectroscopy (NMR).

-NMR reveals structure and function of biologically important molecular complexes that not amenable to X-ray crystallography and electron microscopy.
+NMR reveals structure and function of biologically important molecular complexes that not amenable to Xray crystallography and electron microscopy.
 These systems include proteins bound to lipid bilayers and noncrystalline large molecular complexes, such as membrane protein pHtrII for the transmission of light signal, halorhodopsin for light-driven ion pumping, amyloid protein fibers, and model G-protein-coupled receptor (GPCR) complexes.
 We are also developing NMR methods by using advanced technologies for NMR experiments, chemical biology, bioinformatics, molecular biology and cell biology.
-Two NMR spectrometers features high-power terahertz wave sources, gyrotron for enhancing the sensitivity by using electron spin polarization, i.e., DNP.
+Three NMR spectrometers features drastic sensitivity enhancement by nuclear spin hyperpolarization using electron spin polarization, i.e., DNP.